darrell60rabec5z/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise code that's easy to read and understand.
 It not only enhances collaboration but also greatly reduces the likelihood of bugs and maintenance issues.
 Remember, you're not just writing code for the computer to execute; you're writing it for other humans to read, review, and build upon."

 In practical terms, this could mean choosing well-named variables, favoring composition over inheritance, adhering to established coding standards and patterns, and constantly refactoring to eliminate complexity whenever possible.
 Additionally, invest time in writing comprehensive tests and documentation, which contribute significantly to the simplicity and longevity of your software projects."

+# 2024-02-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things to do.
+By identifying which tasks are most important and which can wait, you can make sure you spend your time where it matters most.
+Use a task management tool like Trello or Asana to keep track of your work and move tasks between lists as they are completed or become more urgent.